djschnei21/multi-product-integration-demo/README.md

 More importantly, the resulting environment is preconfigured to highlight the "better together" story, with a focus on interproduct integrations.
 A demo could span the entire environment or focus on any individual aspect.
 The aim was to provide a very flexible environment which can be used as the basis for all usecase demos.

-The following integrations are highlighted:
+The following integrations are highlighted by default:
 - **Terraform** is leveraged to deploy, configure, and integrate the other products
 - **Vault** is used for dynamic credentials in several locations:
   - Dynamic Provider credentials used by **Terraform**